tarynreads/Temperature-Convertor/README.md

 # Temperature Conversion

 ## Description
-Super simple Python code that converts Celcius to Fahrenheit and Fahrenheit to Celcius.
+Super simple Python code that converts Celsius to Fahrenheit and Fahrenheit to Celsius.

 ## How to Run
 You can view and run this project directly on OnlineGDB here: